yugal19/yugal19/README.md

 # Hi there! 👋 I'm Yugal

 Welcome to my GitHub!
-I'm a **backend developer** who enjoys building practical solutions, scaling systems, and exploring AI applications in real-world use cases.
+I'm a **passionate developer** who enjoys building practical solutions, scaling systems, and exploring AI applications in real-world use cases.

 ---